cedmax/baas/README.md

 ## Introduction
-Baas (Blasfemy as a Service) provides a modern, RESTful, scalable solution to the common problem of swearing.</p>
+Baas (Blasphemy as a Service) provides a modern, RESTful, scalable solution to the common problem of swearing.</p>

 ## Content Negotiation